meieda/architecture-center/docs/microservices/ci-cd.md

 5. Push the image to a container registry.
 6. Update the test cluster with the new image to run integration tests.

-When the image is ready to go into production, update the deployment files as needed to specify the latest image.
-This includes Kubernetes configuration files, Helm charts, and so on.
+When the image is ready to go into production, update the deployment files as needed to specify the latest image, including any Kubernetes configuration files.
 Then apply the update to the production cluster.

 Here are some recommendations for making deployments more reliable: